 DKP uses CAPI (ClusterAPI) technology for creating and managing the lifecycle of Kubernetes Clusters.
 A basic understanding of CAPI concepts and terms is helpful in understanding how to install and maintain DKP.
 You can find a deeper discussion of the architecture in the ClusterAPI Book.

 CAPI makes use of a bootstrap cluster for provisioning and starting clusters.
-A bootstrap cluster handles the following:
+A bootstrap cluster handles the following actions:

 Generating the cluster certificates, if they are not otherwise specified.

 Initializing the control plane, and managing the creation of other nodes until it is complete.

 Joining control plane and worker nodes to the cluster.

 Installing and configuring networking plugin (Calico CNI), CSI volume provisioners, cluster-autoscaler and other core Kubernetes components.